Back to Projects

 The Story

-• Early 2024: watched six people I cared about fail interviews at top companies
+• Early 2024: watched six people I cared about fail interviews at top companies.

-• They had the technical skills—they just froze under pressure
+• They had the technical skills.
+They just froze under pressure.

-• Realized the problem wasn't knowledge; it was confidence under pressure
+• Realized the problem wasn't knowledge; it was confidence under pressure.

-• Tried offering manual interview prep, but 2 hours per person doesn't scale
+• Tried offering manual interview prep, but 2 hours per person doesn't scale.

-• Built an AI interviewer available 24/7 with instant, personalized feedback
+• Built an AI interviewer available 24/7 with instant, personalized feedback.

 Screenshot of the Ajira 365 Landing Page